aky3dze/LITA-Projects/HR Attrition analysis/README.md

 8. Is there a difference in attrition rates between high-performance and low-performance employees?
 9. How does the work-life balance affect attrition?
 Do employees tend to quit when work-life balance is low?

-## Dataset
 ## Data Source and Overview
-This data was obtained from the Ladies in Tech Africa (LITA) capstone project file.
-The data is structured in a single table with the following attributes:
+This data was obtained from the Ladies in Tech Africa (LITA) course.
+The dataset is available in the file list above.

 The dataset, sourced from Kaggle, IBM HR Analytics Employee Attrition & Performance, includes details such as employee demographics, job attributes, performance ratings, and attrition status, facilitating analysis and understanding of turnover factors.